El Hadary Raheriniaina

-Ahmad El Hadary Ylan Clauvis Raheriniaina (born 19 August 2006) is a Malagasy professional footballer who plays as a forward for French club Paris FC and the Madagascar national team.
+Ahmad El Hadary Ylan Clauvis Raheriniaina, known as El Hadary Raheriniaina or Ylan El Hadary (born 19 August 2006) is a Malagasy professional footballer who plays as a forward for French club Nancy on loan from Paris FC, and the Madagascar national team.

 Club career

 Raheriniaina began his career with local club Ajesaia, joining the club's under-15 side in 2017.
 He was named the Best Young Player of the Malagasy Pro League following the 2021/2022 season.
 He then moved to St Michel United of the Seychelles Premier League.
 He remained with the club through the 2024 season, attracting the attention of European scouts with his performances.
 He was released from the club in October 2024 to pursue opportunities in Europe.
 In November 2024, it was announced that Raheriniaina had joined Paris FC in France's Ligue 2.
 He initially joined up with the club's reserve side following the weeks-long trial.

 International career

 Raheriniaina was called up to the national under-23 team in 2022 for a 2023 U-23 Africa Cup of Nations qualification series against the Seychelles.
 He went on to score one goal in Madagascar's opening 5–0 victory and a brace in the 7–1 victory in the second leg.
 He made his senior international debut on 24 August 2023 in a 2023 Indian Ocean Island Games match against the Seychelles.
 He went on to score two goals against Comoros in the semi-finals of the competition.